FHantke/brave-browser-wiki/(WIP)-Desktop-Release-Checklist.md

 ### Prerequisites

-- [ ] Check Tor is up to date with its latest upstream.
+- [ ] Check that Brave is pulling the correct Tor version listed under https://github.com/brave/tor_build_scripts/blob/master/env.sh#L9
-- [ ] At freeze date, consult with the security team to ensure that all security issues have been included.
+- [ ] Consult with the security team to ensure that all security issues have been included.
-- [ ] At freeze date, consult with PR team (@catherinecorre) and provide heads up on release timing, screenshots, other deliverables.
+- [ ] Consult with PR team (@catherinecorre) and provide heads up on release timing, screenshots, other deliverables.

 ### Release Notes to Staging
 - [ ] Mark closed issues in github as release-notes/exclude or release-notes/include.